before and after blog

 That sentence landed hard.
 It was like clarity arriving all at once, after a long period of mental fog.
 Nothing changed in that moment, but the direction of my life did.

-That was my first real lesson: knowing is not the same as doing.
-Hiring a nutrition and training coach was surprisingly difficult to accept.
+Hiring a nutrition and fitness coach was surprisingly difficult to accept.
 It felt almost embarrassing.
-I “knew better.”
-But I also knew something wasn’t working, and for once, I chose to stop arguing with reality.
+I “knew how to do it.”
+But I also knew that what I was doing wasn’t working.
+And for the first time, I chose to stop arguing with reality.

-I stopped explaining myself as much.
+As the weight began to drop, something else shifted too.
+I started saying no more often.
+I stopped constantly explaining myself.
 I noticed that not everyone around me was comfortable with the changes.
-Some people preferred the version of me who always adapted, who made space for everyone else first.
-That version didn’t survive the process.
+Some people preferred the version of me that always adjusted, that gave everyone else space first.
+That version did not survive the process.

 Today, I don’t wonder what’s next.
 I know.
 Not because everything is figured out, but because I trust myself to keep choosing what aligns.

 Losing 25kg in my 50s wasn’t about discipline or restriction.
 It was about clarity, consistency, and finally deciding that this part of my life mattered.
 And once that decision was made, the rest followed.
+If you want to understand why a rigid diet plan was never part of this, read on.